GoodRx: Partnerships

 GoodRx has deep relationships with major pharmacy chains, including Walgreens, Walmart, CVS Caremark, and Publix, to allow customers to use GoodRx discounts and Gold benefits.
 GoodRx began its partnership with CVS Caremark in July 2023 to automatically apply coupons to insured CVS customers purchasing generic prescriptions at certain locations.
-In April 2024, GoodRx added Publix into their network, allowing GoodRx Gold members to use their cards at Publix Pharmacies.
+In April 2024, GoodRx added Publix into its network, allowing GoodRx Gold members to use their cards at Publix Pharmacies.

 GoodRx partners with Pharmacy Benefit Management like Caremark, Express Scripts, and MedImpact to apply their savings directly to eligible insurance plans and members.

-GoodRx collaborates with drug companies, such as Novo Nordisk, to make certain medications more affordable for self-paying patients.

-GoodRx partners with companies like Affirm, Benefitfocus, and DoorDash to integrate their services that offers members discounts and financial flexibility for prescriptions.
+GoodRx partners with companies like Affirm, Benefitfocus, and DoorDash to integrate their services that offer members discounts and financial flexibility for prescriptions.

 GoodRx also partners with organizations like the American Academy of Family Physicians Foundation to support broader access to care.

-In October 2022, GoodRx launched Provider Mode which allows healthcare providers to use the app to compare costs of drugs for patients based on different payment methods and drug alternatives.
+In October 2022, GoodRx launched Provider Mode, which allows healthcare providers to use the app to compare costs of drugs for patients based on different payment methods and drug alternatives.

+In 2025, GoodRx partnered with Novo Nordisk to offer discounted cash-pay access to semaglutide products like Ozempic and Wegovy through its platform and participating pharmacies.

+Products and services

+GoodRx started its telemedicine service GoodRx Care in September 2019.
+It lets people talk to a licensed provider online for common issues and get prescriptions even if they don't have insurance.

+They also run condition-specific subscription plans that bundle online doctor visits, FDA-approved meds, and home delivery into one monthly payment.

+On the weight management side, GoodRx offers prescriptions for GLP-1 drugs like semaglutide through their telemedicine platform.
+This got a boost when the oral version of Wegovy became widely available in the US in early 2026.

+GoodRx works with drug makers like Novo Nordisk to make some medications (including semaglutide options) more affordable for people paying cash.

+The telemedicine part took off after GoodRx bought HeyDoctor in 2019 and brought their virtual care tools into the main platform.

 Key people

 The Santa Monica-based startup was founded in September 2011 by Trevor Bezdek and former Facebook executives Doug Hirsch and Scott Marlette.
 Marlette was one of the first 20 employees at Facebook and built Facebook's photo application.
 In 2005, Hirsch was the Vice President of Product at Facebook, working closely with Mark Zuckerberg.

+Bezdek and Hirsch served as co-chief executive officers until April 2023, when they stepped down from those roles and technology executive Scott Wagner was appointed interim chief executive officer.
+Bezdek became chair of the board, while Hirsch took on the role of chief mission officer.

+In December 2024, GoodRx announced that healthcare executive Wendy Barnes would become president and chief executive officer effective January 1, 2025.
+As of 2025, Barnes serves as the company's CEO, while Trevor Bezdek and Scott Wagner serve as co-chairs of the board, and Doug Hirsch remains involved as a co-founder and senior executive.